 A short drive north will lead you along the shores of the river, past the Eagle Tree and into the farming community of Grindrod.
 Cycle the Back Enderby Grindrod Road to Grindrod and you’ll find Baccata Ridge Winery in the shadow of the Enderby Cliffs.
 Celebrate garlic and music and art at Grindrod’s two summer festivals.
 Bring the family along to Green Croft Gardens and meet the farm folks (and animals) who grow your food!

 Grindrod is also home to some North Okanagan legends – including the Riverfront Pub and Gordon’s New and Used – where you’ll find over 28,000 hubcaps, should you be in the market!

-More than 90-kilometres of groomed and backcountry snowmobiling trails combined with our legendary dry Okanagan powder makes the Hunters Range one of BC’s finest snowmobiling destinations in winter and an exceptional hiking destination in summer.
-Explore backcountry bowls and alpine meadows and, depending on the season, plenty of snow or wildflower fields.
+More than 90-kilometers of groomed and back country snowmobiling trails combined with our legendary dry Okanagan powder makes the Hunters Range one of BC’s finest snowmobiling destinations in winter and an exceptional hiking destination in summer.
+Explore back country bowls and alpine meadows and, depending on the season, plenty of snow or wildflower fields.